HLW Interpretation News

 DOE has not made, and does not presently propose, any changes or revisions to current policies, legal requirements or agreements with respect to HLW.
 Decisions about whether and how this interpretation of HLW will apply to existing wastes and whether such wastes may be managed as non-HLW will be the subject of subsequent actions.

-On June 5, 2019, DOE issued the Federal Register Notice, Environmental Assessment for the Commercial Disposal of Defense Waste Processing Facility Recycle Wastewater from the Savannah River Site, that informs the public that DOE will be drafting an Environmental Assessment, a form of National Environmental Policy Act of 1969 analysis, on a waste stream at the Savannah River Site.
+On June 10, 2019, DOE published the notice of availability for the Environmental Assessment for the Commercial Disposal of Defense Waste Processing Facility Recycle Wastewater from the Savannah River Site in the Federal Register that informs the public that DOE will be drafting an Environmental Assessment, a form of National Environmental Policy Act of 1969 analysis, on a waste stream at the Savannah River Site.

 HLW Definition and DOE’s Interpretation